zenstackhq/zenstack-docs/blog/react-admin/index.md

 ## Hooking things up

-An admin console is a full-stack web app.
-So the easiest way to build it is to use a full-stack framework which couples frontend and backend in a single project.
+An admin console is a full-stack web app, so the easiest way to build it is to use a full-stack framework that couples the frontend and backend in a single project.
 I'll use Next.js in this post, but you can also choose to go with a decoupled frontend and backend (e.g., a Vite React SPA and an ExpressJS backend).
 The fundamentals stay unchanged.

-You can find the link to the GitHub repro of the completed project at the end of the post.
+You can find the link to the completed project's GitHub repo at the end of the post.

 ### Scaffolding the app

 I used [create-t3-app](https://create.t3.gg/) to scaffold the Next.js app, with TypeScript, Prisma, and "app router" enabled in the options.
 You can also use [create-next-app](https://www.npmjs.com/package/create-next-app) for the job and install Prisma manually.

-### Installing dependencies

-Install react-admin, ZenStack, and a few other dependencies:
+Also, install react-admin, ZenStack, and a few other dependencies:

 ```bash
 npm install react-admin jsonwebtoken